Search This Blog

 Marjorie Main has a recognizable voice and a Hollywood acting record going back to 1929!
 Marjorie is best known as "Ma" in the Ma and Pa Kettle series.

-Howard McNear, you might recognize as none other than the Floyd the barber on "The Andy Griffith Show."
+Howard McNear, you might recognize as none other than Floyd, the barber on "The Andy Griffith Show."

 Walter Baldwin has his own connection to "The Andy Griffith Show," as he was the first actor to play Floyd the Barber before the show settled on McNear.
 Baldwin appeared in Petticoat Junction and over 150 other film and TV roles.